DIVE (describe – interpret – verify – evaluate)

 By the end of the activity, students will be able to…

-• Define each step of the DIVE Model in order.
+• Define each step of the DIVE Model in the right order.

-• Distinguish the differences between observations and evaluations/judgments.
+• Distinguish the differences between observations, interpretations and judgments.

 • Demonstrate critical thinking and analysis skills through describing, interpreting, verifying, and evaluating.

-• Describe at least 3 reasons how this model can be useful in both every day and intercultural interactions.
+• Understand how this model can be useful in (intercultural) interactions.

 Target audience